 Detoxing on your own

-If you are dealing with a loved one’s addiction to heroin, cocaine, meth, or some opiate, even pot or alcohol, you know how difficult this can be.
-The amount of troubles, lying, betrayal, disrespect, and upsets caused by mind-altering substances can be overwhelming.
+If you deal with a loved one’s addiction to street drugs, opiates, even pot or alcohol, you know how difficult this can be.
+The amount of troubles, lying, betrayal, and upsets caused by mind-altering substances can be overwhelming.
 Considering this is what you go through while the person is abusing the substance.
 Imagine what it can be like when the person decides to stop the abuse of such destructive drugs on their own.

 Often family members will do all they can to help the person go to a detox or rehab to receive help with this.
-This is the correct path to take, yet often something else happens.
+It is the correct path to take, yet often something else happens.
 As a parent, you certainly want your child to do well in life.
 Or you want your spouse to do well and be successful.
 When illicit drugs, medication, or alcohol abuse enters the picture, their life takes a terrible turn for the worst.
-The nature of the substance will alter ones thinking, cause not only physical damage but psychological and spiritual harm.
-So yes, professional counseling is the route to take.
-Just as you see a dentist for a toothache or a mechanic for car trouble, you should seek professional addiction counseling for substance abuse.
+The nature of the substance will alter one’s thinking.
+It causes not only physical damage but psychological and spiritual harm.
+So yes, professional counselling is the route to take.
+Just as you see a dentist for a toothache or a mechanic for car trouble, you should seek professional addiction counselling for substance abuse.

 Can they do it on their own?

 You may have experienced this with your loved one.
-You start seeking professional help for them.
-But the person struggling with the addiction states that he or she can do it on their own.
+You start seeking professional help.
+But the person struggling with the addiction states that they can do it on their own.
 Detoxing on your own is not only a terrible idea but a health risk.
 This will be different if a person uses some mild drug or some alcohol once in a while because withdrawal wouldn’t necessarily occur.
 A full-blown dependency is another issue altogether.
 The latter is a physical and mental addiction to a mind-altering drug (including alcohol).